 Biodiversity or biological diversity: The variety and interconnectedness of all life, including all plants, animals, and other organisms, the genes they contain, and the systems and processes that link them.

 Conservation: A managed or controlled attempt to restore, enhance, protect and sustain species and ecosystems for present and future generations.

 Core Parks: Properties that incorporate provincially and regionally significant natural heritage values and/or provide opportunities for high quality nature-based outdoor recreation, education and tourism.
 Provide opportunities for outdoor recreation, education and tourism.

-Crown land: All or any part of land under the administration of the Minister of Natural Resources.
+Crown land: All or any part of land under the administration of the Minister of Lands and Forestry.

 Designated: An area of land formally recognized by the Governor in Council under the terms of the Provincial Parks Act.

 Designation: The ability of the Province of Nova Scotia to formally declare the name by which a provincial park is to be known.

 Endangered : A species facing imminent extirpation or extinction .

 Ecosystem: A complex system of living organisms (plants, animals, fungi, and microorganisms), their environment (soil, water, air, and nutrients), and the interacting processes among them.

 Extirpated : A species that no longer exists in the wild in the Province but exists in the wild outside the Province.